benkay86/swe-mockup/README.md

 ## Troubleshooting

 If you get a compilation error to the effect of `cannot find -lopenblas` then you either do not have openblas installed on your system, or else it is not installed in a place where `openblas-src` and `blas-src` can find it.
 Either check to make sure openblas is installed correctly, or else edit [`Cargo.toml`](./Cargo.toml), replacing `"openblas-system"` and `"system"` with `"openblas-static"` and `"static"`.
 This will compile a bundled version of the openblas and lapack source and statically link to it.
-Note that this workaround will dramatically increase compilation size, increase the size of the `benchmark` binary, and potentialy build a less-highly-optimized version of openblas than the one bundled with your system.
+Note that this workaround will dramatically increase compilation size, increase the size of the binary, and potentialy build a less-highly-optimized version of openblas than the one bundled with your system.

 ## See Also